lizhihao6/MMCompression_open/docs/en/get_started.md

 In this section we demonstrate how to prepare an environment with PyTorch.

-MMSegmentation works on Linux, Windows and macOS.
-It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.3+.
+MMCompression works on Linux, Windows and macOS.
+It requires Python 3.7+, CUDA 9.2+ and PyTorch 1.7+.

 ```{note}
 If you are experienced with PyTorch and have already installed it, just skip this part and jump to the [next section](#installation).
 Otherwise, you can follow these steps for the preparation.